How to Secure Your WordPress Login Page?

 WordPress allows its users unlimited login attempts.
 This may sound innocuous, but to be honest, it’s a glaring security hole.

-Unlimited login attempts enable hackers to perform brute force attacks.
+Unlimited login attempts enable hackers to perform brute-force attacks.
 In this type of attack, hackers use bots to find the right combination of username and password.
 Bots will fail several times before they achieve proper credibility.
-One of the most effective ways to combat bot attacks is to limit login attempts.
+Limiting login attempts is one of the most effective ways to combat bot attacks.

 The following plugins will help you do this:

-Typically, a username is less important than a password.
-But this is not the case because the username is half of your credit.
+Typically, a username is less critical than a password.
+But this is not true because the username is half your credit.
 So it should be protected like a password.

-On a WordPress website, you’ll see usernames displayed in posts and author archives.
-Fortunately, there is a way to disable both of them.
+On a WordPress website, usernames are displayed in posts and author archives.
+Fortunately, there is a way to deactivate both of them.

 This can be done with the help of any SEO plugin.
 In this section, we use Yoast SEO to demonstrate it.

 Go to SEO → Search Appearance → Archives and then disable Author Archives.
-Click Save change.
+Click Save changes.

 By default, the display name and username (the username you use to log in) are the same.
-To prevent username discovery, you can change the display name to something else.
+You can change the display name to something else to prevent username discovery.

 Go to Users >> ID >> Nickname.
 You cannot change the display name directly.
 You need to change the nickname first.
 Then choose a new nickname from the drop-down menu below.

 Automatic exit from websites protects against spies.
-When users leave the session unattended, automatic logout ends the session and protects the website.
+When users leave the session unattended, automatic logout ends and protects the website.

 WordPress’ default behavior is to log the user out 48 hours after the session cookie expires.
 And if the user has checked the “Remember Me” box, you are logged in for 14 days.
-To end the session due to some idle time, you need to install a separate plugin.
+You need to install a separate plugin to end the session due to some idle time.

 The following plugins help you log out to end an inactive user session: